milesjmark15/1stsyte/content/_index.md

 draft: false
 ---

-# Welcome to 1stsyte! 🎉
+# Welcome to 1stsyte!
+Terminus IV  🎉

 Hi there!
 Welcome to my very first website!
 I'm learning how to build websites using Hugo, and this is my first attempt.